Claiming a tax deduction

 There are other eligibility criteria that you must meet.
 For the full list of eligibility criteria, visit the ATO website.

-- a completed 'Notice of intent to claim' form, returned to legalsuper; and
+- A completed 'Notice of intent to claim' form, returned to legalsuper.

 The personal super contributions that you claim as a deduction will count towards your concessional contributions cap.
 When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether: